TurboGears/tg2docs/docs/main/Testing/index.rst

 ------------------------

-As already mentioned, you will find the tests for the example controller methods of your quickstarted application in the ``tests.functinonal`` package.
+As already mentioned, you will find the tests for the example controller methods of your quickstarted application in the ``tests.functional`` package.
 There are actually two test modules, ``test_authentication`` for testing the user login provided by the authentication sub-system, and ``test_root`` for testing the actual functionality of the root controller.